Atika Bouagaa

-Atika Bouagaa (born 22 May 1982) is a volleyball player from Germany.
+Atika Bouagaa (born 22 May 1982) is a German volleyball player.

 Standing at 181 cm and nicknamed "Bougi", she has played as an outside-hitter for the German Women's National Team since 2002.

 She represented her native country at the 2004 Summer Olympics, finishing in ninth place, at the 2002 FIVB Volleyball Women's World Championship in Germany, and at the 2003 Women's European Volleyball Championship, finishing third.

 On club level she played with Dresdner SC.